Battle of Myeongnyang: Yi's account

 Early in the morning of October 26, the huge Japanese fleet was spotted by Yi's scouts as they deployed around the small bay on the southern end of Myeongnyang strait.
 Admiral Yi's fleet then redeployed out of their base in Usuyeong to block the northern end of the strait.
 Yi described scouts reporting countless enemy ships in the morning prior to battle, with 133 attacking.
 In Japanese records, the ships at the front of their formations were the middle class warships called Sekibune, as the larger Atakebune could not fit into the shallow straits.

 Yi's warships deployed on the northern end of the strait and dropped anchor.
 Yi in his flagship advanced upon the vanguard of the Japanese fleet, which was commanded by Kurushima Michifusa.
 For a time only the flagship fought in the battle.
-The crews of the Joseon fleet were made up of survivors from Chilchonryang and they were still badly shaken and intimidated by the overwhelming size of the Japanese fleet.
+The crews of the Joseon fleet were made up of survivors from Chilcheollyang and they were still badly shaken and intimidated by the overwhelming size of the Japanese fleet.
 Yi said in his diary: "My flagship was alone facing the enemy formation.
 Only my ship fired cannons and arrows.
 None of the other ships advanced, so I could not assure our outcome.
 All other officers were seeking to run, as they knew this battle was against a massive force.
 Ship commanded by Kim Ŏkch'u, the Officer of Jeolla Right province, was 1~2 majang (1 majang: approximately 390 metres) away."
 For a time it looked like Yi's flagship was "... built a castle in the middle of the sea."

 The flagship's ability to hold out against the Japanese vanguard eventually gave heart to the rest of Yi's fleet and small groups of his ships came to his aid.
 First came a ship commanded by local magistrate An Wi and then several ships commanded by central squadron leader Kim Ŭngham.
 Seeing the success of the flagship and the handful of other boats, the rest of Yi's fleet joined in the fight.

 The tide soon shifted and the Japanese ships began to drift backwards and collide with each other.
 In the confusion, Admiral Yi ordered his ships to advance and press the attack, ramming 31 Japanese ships.
 The dense formation of Japanese ships crowded in the narrow strait made a perfect target for Joseon cannon fire.
 The strong tides prevented those in the water from swimming to shore, and many Japanese sailors who abandoned sinking or damaged ships drowned in the currents.
 Some Korean documents record the number of damaged Japanese warships, which also includes those not sunk but sustaining some amount of damage; however, the condition of the damaged ships is unclear.
-Having dealt a heavy blow to the Japanese, according to Yi's diary at this point the Japanese dared not approach his fleet, but though he wished to continue the battle the tides were too strong, the wind blew against him, and he was still greatly outnumbered, so decided to withdraw to Dangsa island at nightfall.
+Having dealt a heavy blow to the Japanese, according to Yi's diary at this point the Japanese dared not approach his fleet, but though he wished to continue the battle the tides were too strong, the wind blew against him, and he was still greatly outnumbered, so he decided to withdraw to Dangsa island at nightfall.